 Thanks to its sheer ubiquity and undeniable usefulness, email has never been more important.
 But it has also never been secure, thanks to one critical flaw: Anyone can send email using someone else's identity.
 And per CSO Online, email has become a $775 million-a-month bonanza for cybercriminals who spoof corporate email accounts to impersonate top executives and trusted brands in phishing scams targeting employees, customers, and the general public.

 These aren't just one-off attacks anymore, either.
 We've reported extensively on the increasingly sophisticated ways imposters are posing as suppliers to defraud entire corporate supply chains.
-Today, email impersonations account for more than half of all Internet-related business losses, and are implicated in 67% of all data breaches.
+Today, email impersonations account for more than half of all Internet-related business losses and are implicated in 67% of all data breaches.

 But the damage done from these attacks extends far beyond their immediate victims.
 Get impersonated, and your company can face lost business, lawsuits, and steep regulatory fines.
 What's more, negative news stories and social media tirades over crimes committed in your brand's good name can render your legitimate, revenue-generating emails all kinds of toxic, if they aren't blacklisted all together.